 ROBERTSON: There are men who live in the desert.

-And with that, it's time to consider again the white mask-like face, composed of shadows in plaster, that can be seen in the window on the right.
+With that, it's time to consider again the white mask-like face, composed of shadows in plaster, that can be seen in the window on the right.

 Below is a detail of the white mask-like face that we observe throughout the conversation.

 The white face in the plaster wall is purposeful.
 We are reminded of the black stone faces in the desert by this white plaster face here at the edge of the desert.
 We are reminded of all the faces which did not talk to Locke but looked past him, ever beyond him, unresponsive to him.
 Locke's saying he prefers men to landscapes, and Robertson's reply that there are men who live in the desert are signs pointing to these faces.
 It is an intentional pareidolia, cooberated by the dialogue ("There are men who live in the desert") just as back in the desert we could discern faces in the rock as David asked about the people in the desert, how many there were.
 And did they have arms?
 The people, it was said, who would tell him everything.

 Not yet, they don't have arms, at least not in these images.

 74 MCU of another window with a curtain of flowers, David opening a door and he and Robertson entering from the veranda.

 DAVID: Any family?

 ROBERTSON: No, no family.
 No friends.
 Just a few commitments, including a bad heart.
 I really shouldn't be drinking.
 How about another one?
 (Laughs.)

 Relationships and family are often associated with flowers in this film.